Skip to main content

 To select yesterday’s data, the WHERE clause would be written as: WHERE event_date = DATE_SUB(CURRENT_DATE(), INTERVAL 1 DAY)

-Finally, if your preference is to select dates using declared variables, these would now be written as follows:
+If your preference is to select dates using declared variables, these would be written as follows:

 DECLARE backfill_date DATE DEFAULT "2024-10-20";